lunatech-labs/lunatech-beginner-quarkus-course/slides/05-reactive.md

 * Mutiny
 * ... and others

 Note: Mutiny is the one that Quarkus uses.
 It's part of Smallrye.
+We've already used it in the DB section.

 But some parts of the Vert.x implementation are also used, since Quarkus uses Vert-x as well.